kalleli/launchpad/README.md

 Launchpad can be used both directly on the node or remotely from the client you use to manage your node.
 It connects to the node using ssh.

+## Supported distributions and architectures
+For now I would only recommend using launchpad with Debian Bookworm and amd64 systems.

 ## Prerequisites
 Before starting you need to have completed a fresh install of one of the supported operating systems, either on your own hardware or a vps.
 If you plan to run launchpad remotely you need to have selected to install the ssh server in the OS installation steps.